AHA-byte/gittest/README.md

 Git basics, make your own brach and push via vscode or any IDE.
 Dont forget to accept collab request.
-Prefebly do not use Git Desktop.
+Prefebly do'nt use Git Desktop.